 - Tension headaches are usually felt as a band or across the forehead.
 They can be uncomfortable and tiring, but they do not usually disturb sleep.
 Some people feel a squeezing or pressure on their head.

-- It usually occurs on both sides, and often spreads down your neck, or seems to come from your neck.
+- It usually occurs on both sides, and often spreads down the neck, or seems to come from the neck.
 Sometimes it is just on one side.

-- The pain is usually moderate or mild.
-Tension headaches can interrupt concentration but are usually not bad enough to send you to bed.
+- The pain is usually mild to moderate.
+Tension headaches can interrupt concentration but are usually not bad enough to send people to bed.
 Most people can work through a tension headache if they really need to.

 - A tension headache can last from 30 minutes to seven days.
 Most last a few hours.